 For more information on all the many benefits of Pilates for men and why so many famous athletes do Pilates – Steven Gerrard, Andy Murray, Tiger Woods, Gareth Bales, the All Blacks etc., please see our article below that featured in PilatesNearYou – Benefits of Pilates for men.

 Benefits of Pilates for Men

 Pilates was created by a man for men but, until recently, it was considered a rather female exercise.
-That this is definitely not the case.
-In fact, I challenge any man to take a Pilates Reformer Class with a good, experienced teacher and then say it’s only for women.
+This is definitely not the case.
+In fact, I challenge any man to take a Pilates class with a good, experienced teacher and then say it’s only for women.

 Who was Joseph Pilates?